dsrock000/syslib2024/week9_opac.md

 - Copy code to clipboard

-- use nano to create mylibrary.html file and copy HTML code
+- use nano to create mylibrary.html file and paste HTML code

 ### PHP file to search OPAC database